Clyde (Vic.)

 Clyde is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Clyde's dwelling structure, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Clyde stood at 7.0%, with the remainder being mortgaged (69.4%) or rented (23.7%).
-The median monthly mortgage repayment was $2,095, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Clyde was recorded at $401, compared to Melbourne metro's $390.
-Nationally, Clyde's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Clyde's dwelling structure, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Clyde was at 7.0%, with mortgaged dwellings at 69.4% and rented ones at 23.7%.
+The median monthly mortgage repayment in the area was $2,095, higher than Melbourne metro's $2,000.
+The median weekly rent figure was $401, compared to Melbourne metro's $390.
+Nationally, Clyde's median monthly mortgage repayments were significantly higher at $2,095 compared to the Australian average of $1,863, while rents were also higher at $401 compared to the national figure of $375.

 Frequently Asked Questions - Housing